krorvik/viperpit/articles/throttle.md

 # Teensy controller

-The throttle has it's own teensy, and is programmed a little differently - the throttle potentiometer only travels part of it's range, and needs to emit idle/cutoff buttons, and start it's curve after detent passage.
+The throttle has it's own teensy 3.2, and is programmed a little differently - the throttle potentiometer only travels part of it's range, and needs to emit idle/cutoff buttons, and start it's curve after detent passage.
 The AB detent will be purely mechanical, so does not need programming.

 # Get a grip